| More

 surfers, cleaners.
 From poor people or from rich people.

 There is no monopoly on having a good idea.
+The information can come from

 anyone, too, but will be checked and verified.
 We